Jakobish/AppleContainerDesktop/README.md

 a tool that we can use to create and run Linux containers as lightweight virtual machines on Mac.

 > [!IMPORTANT]
-> The newest version if for container [0.5.0](https://github.com/apple/container/releases/tag/0.5.0) which contains some breaking changes.
+> The newest version is for container [0.5.0](https://github.com/apple/container/releases/tag/0.5.0) which contains some breaking changes.
 Please make sure to download the newest binary release for apple container in the [release page](https://github.com/apple/container/releases/tag/0.5.0).

 ## Perquisite